New Jersey Landlord Tenant Rights

 Protected Groups: The Fair Housing Act prohibits discrimination on the basis of race, color, national origin, religion, familial status, sex, or disability.
 These rules do not apply to some owner-occupied homes or homes operated by religious organizations.
 New Jersey state law adds extra protections for tenants on the basis of ancestry, marital status, domestic abuse victim status, gender identity, sexual orientation, source of lawful income or rental payments, and HIV/AIDS status.

-Discriminatory Acts & Penalties: The New Jersey Attorney General’s Division of Civil Rights handles most housing discrimination complaints.
+Discriminatory Acts and Penalties: The New Jersey Attorney General’s Division of Civil Rights handles most housing discrimination complaints.
 The following behaviors have been highlighted as potentially discriminatory when directed at a member of a protected class:

-• Refusing to rent or sell on a bona fide offer.
+• Refusing to rent or sell on a bona fide offer

-• Steering tenants into certain neighborhoods.
+• Steering tenants into certain neighborhoods

-• Advertisements that imply a preference for or against certain groups.
+• Advertisements that imply a preference for or against certain groups

-• Offering different terms, conditions, or privileges.
+• Offering different terms, conditions, or privileges

-• Falsely claiming a unit is unavailable.
+• Falsely claiming a unit is unavailable

-• Administering a different application process.
+• Administering a different application process

-• Refusing to provide certain financial services related to housing acquisition.
+• Refusing to provide certain financial services related to housing acquisition

 Tenants who feel that they have been the victim of housing discrimination may file a complaint with the Attorney General’s office.
 If the complaint is found to be justified, then the findings may serve as the basis for civil litigation.